Trail Smelter dispute: Arbitration details

 The arbitration case was originally between the farmers in the affected area and Cominco; however, what started off as the smelter versus agriculturalists evolved when regional and federal agents became involved, resulting in the dispute becoming an international issue.

 Both sides employed a variety of experts to represent their interests, including scientists and private or public enterprises.
 The United States used the U.S. State Department along with scientists from the Department of Agriculture to conduct investigations about the effects of the smelter's output on agriculture in the region.
 The Canadian side turned to Canada's National Research Council (NRC) and was granted access to the Salt Lake Research Station to conduct research for the smelter's defence.
 These experts would remain active actors throughout the dispute.
 The decision laid down by the IJC awarded the farmers $350,000 in 1931 for the damages incurred by the Trail Smelter; this was much less than the farmers had sought.
 Additionally, this was the first time the IJC ruled on a trans-boundary air pollution case.
 The U.S. State Department flatly rejected the decision and submitted for arbitration.
 This resulted in diplomatic maneuvering which led to an arbitral tribunal; it was the tribunal's decision that produced the most significant results in the dispute.
-As part of the agreements leading up to the arbitral tribunal, the United States agreed to accept the initial compensation awarded by the ICJ from Canada as compensation for damages done by the smelter prior to 1932.
+As part of the agreements leading up to the arbitral tribunal, the United States agreed to accept the initial compensation awarded by the IJC from Canada as compensation for damages done by the smelter prior to 1932.